vishaltak/gitlab-development-kit/doc/howto/prometheus/alerts.md

         - Y-axis label: `up/down`
         - Unit label: `-`
         - Legend label: `job`
 1. Create an alert on **Operations > Metrics** page.
-Something that will trigger the alert for sure.
+Something to trigger the alert for sure.
 For example, that environment uses not enough memory.
    More info [here](https://docs.gitlab.com/ee/user/project/integrations/prometheus.html#setting-up-alerts-for-prometheus-metrics)
 1. Wait for alert to be triggered. *That usually takes about 5 minutes.*